preguenga/preguenga/README.md

 ✨ Open source lover and enthusiast.

-💻 Currently learning DevOps Stack. (ansible, docker, kubernetes, rundeck)
+💻 Currently learning DevOps Stack. (ansible, docker, kubernetes, Terraform and more)